shaileshahuja/SentimentBlade/README.md

+NOTE: Currently the software is being remodelled and it wont give the best results.

 A sentiment analysis engine, written in Python.
 Given a review, the system classifies it into postive, negative or neutral.
 It is possible to crawl reviews of a certain restaurant and get an analysis of